Newspaper Page Text

 ancial banner.

-.
-Fev.
-T. H. George. pastor
+Rev. T. H. George, pastor

 Mrs. I. B. Warner, reporter

-i BLANDTOWN NEWS
+BLANDTOWN NEWS

-| Mrs. Jessie Bryant has returned
+Mrs Jessie Bryant has returned

-i The Mutual Aid Society heid
+i The Mutual Aid Society held

 THE ATLANTA WORLD, ATLANTA, GA.

-| i (Continued From Page 3) .
+(Continued From Page 3)

-| Helen Williams, Frances Wilson, Alyce Driskell, Carolyn Dozier, Annie
+Helen Williams.
+Fiances Wilson.
+Alyce Driskell, Carolyn Dozier, Annie

-!R. Smith, Rubye Jones, Sadye Harper Melton, Willie Harper, Hattie
+R Smith.
+Rubye Jones, Sadye Harper Melton.
+Willie Harper, Hattie

-}thc hot numbers in circulation last Friday night and in the wee hours
+the hot numbers in circulation last Friday night and in the wee hours

-VIVIAN REID. formerly of Gothan, hailing trom the Classic
+VIVIAN REID, formerly of Gothan, hailing trom the Classic

 City, and teaching here this year, was a treat for strained orbs.
 Edythe